ismatfarjana/T2A2_Rails_marketplace/README.md

 <details>
     <summary>Click here to expand</summary>

-#### As an user:
+#### User:
+  - As an user, I want to create an Account and log in
-  - I want to login to my account.
+  - As an user, I want to have the access to the authorised parts of the website.
-  - I want to edit my login settings
+  - As an user, I want to edit aaccount
-  - I want to create an account, so that I can make a profile so my location and other informations stay saved in my profile
+  - As an user, I want to make a profile so my location and other informations stay saved in my profile
-  - I want to edit my profile
+  - As an user, I want to edit my profile
-  - I want to delete my profile
+  - As an user, I want to delete my profile
-  - I want to have the access to the private community group
+  - As an user, I want to have the access to the private community group

-#### As a buyer:
+#### Buyer:

+  - As a buyer, I want to look for product by category
-  - I want to buy a product by adding the product to the cart and finishing payment
+  - As a buyer, I want to add the product to the cart
+  - As a buyer, I want to buy a product
- -  I want to look for product by category
+  - As a buyes, I want to pay for the product I buy
- - I want to see the list of my confirmed ordered products after payment is done
+  - As a buyer, I want to see the list of my confirmed ordered products after payment is done

-#### As a seller:
+#### Seller:

-- I want to add my product details
+- As a seller, I want to add my product details
-- I want to edit my product details
+- As a seller, I want to edit my product details
+- As a seller, I want to delete my product if not available any more

 </details>